Self Organizing Nebulous Growths for Robust and Incremental Data Visualization: Conclusions and Future Work

 However, SONG has a few limitations to be addressed in future work.
-First, SONG has a higher computational complexity than UMAP because in SONG, the high-dimensional parametric graph in the input space need to be recalculated several times, whereas in UMAP, the high-dimensional KNN graph is constructed only once.
-The number of recalculations required to obtain a stable graph influences how fast SONG works.
-We have empirically determined that 8-10 recalculations of the graph is sufficient to provide a comparable approximation with UMAP.
+First, SONG has a higher computational complexity than UMAP because in SONG, the high-dimensional parametric graph in the input space needs to be recalculated several times, whereas in UMAP, the high-dimensional KNN graph is constructed only once.
+We have empirically determined for the datasets considered in this paper that 8-10 recalculations of the graph are sufficient to provide a comparable approximation with UMAP.
 One possible direction of minimizing this graph reconstruction bottle-neck is to use batch gradient descent instead of stochastic gradient descent at later stages of learning.
-In our implementation, we chose stochastic gradient descent in an attempt to obtain an optimal visualization quality as the batch versions of Self Organization algorithms are prone to sub-optimal solutions \cite{fort2002advantages}.
-This may be viable at later stages when the graph is relatively stable and unchanging compared to the earlier stages.
+In our implementation, we chose stochastic gradient descent in an attempt to obtain an optimal visualization quality as the batch versions of self-organizing algorithms are prone to sub-optimal solutions \cite{fort2002advantages}.
+This may be viable at later stages of training when the graph is relatively stable and unchanging compared to the earlier stages.
 It should be noted that SONG still is less complex than t-SNE because SONG uses a negative sampling trick where we do not compute pairwise embedding distances globally (see Supplement Section 3.2).

-Second, the current version of SONG cannot adjust the trade-off between two aspects of cluster placement: 1) preserving the already inferred topological representations and 2) adapting to represent new data which potentially alter the existing topology in high-dimensional space.
-This trade-off is indicated by the discrepancy between the AMI scores of SONG and SONG + Reinit calculated on the incremental data visualizations.
-Besides, in the Wong dataset (Fig. \ref{wong_biased} and Fig. \ref{wong_unbiased}), the topology of the visualizations obtained using SONG shows differences from that using SONG + Reinit, which may be explained by SONG's preference to preserve the topology in existing visualizations.
-Future work would explore the introduction of an 'agility' parameter that can regulate the aforementioned trade-off.
+Second, the current version of SONG cannot adjust the trade-off between the following two aspects of cluster placement: \begin{enumerate*} \item preserving the already inferred topological representations and \item adapting to represent new data which potentially alter the existing topology in high-dimensional space. \end{enumerate*} This trade-off is made evident by the discrepancy between the AMI scores of SONG and SONG + Reinit calculated on the incremental data visualizations.
+Besides, in the Wong dataset (Fig. \ref{wong_biased} and Fig. \ref{wong_unbiased}), the topology of the visualizations obtained using SONG is different from that obtained using SONG + Reinit, which may be explained by SONG's preference to preserve the topology of the visualizations of previous increments.
+Future work would explore the introduction of an `agility' parameter to regulate the aforementioned trade-off.